DanielLiu1123/httpexchange-spring-boot-starter/README.md

 - To ensure compatibility with Spring web annotations like `@RequestMapping` and `@GetMapping`.
 - To avoid external annotations, making it easier to switch to other implementations.

+> [!NOTE]\
+> Spring Boot 4.x has supported automatic registration of `@HttpExchange` interfaces.
+However, the current official implementation still suffers from unnecessary repetition and verbosity.
+> Therefore, this project will continue to be maintained, offering a cleaner, more elegant, and more ergonomic alternative until the Spring Boot team gets it right.

 ## Quick Start

 Spring Boot >= 4.0.0: